United Allied States to Elect President in July 30th Election

 Among the Chief Executive's duties are to implement goals and priorities; enforce laws passed by Congress, as well as rulings of the Supreme Court.
 The President also leads security personnel and all departments of the Executive Branch.

 The Interim Congressmen are Joseph Marrello, Cory Cozad, and Wessel Sevenster.
 The election vote will be streamed on YouTube.
-For more information, visit https://uas.govt.agency
+For more information, visit https://uas.govt.agency and follow the UAS on social media for links to the broadcast.

 Individual Rights and Liberties